ankitvarmait/PrivateGalleryManager/README.md

-# Visual Stuio Extension - PrivateGallery Manager
+# Visual Studio Extension - PrivateGallery Manager

 A Visual Studio Extension, that allows you to create or update the Private Gallery directly from Visual Studio.